 Today I’m sharing Asazuke, a type of Tsukemono.
 Asazuke literary means ‘shallow pickling’ for its short period of pickling time.
 Asazuke is commonly prepared at home because it’s easier and simple to make as opposed to Tsukemono, which takes more effort to prepare and longer waiting period.

 I used Tokyo turnips called kabu as the main vegetable, but other commonly used vegetables for Tsukemono include cucumbers, daikon (Japanese radish), napa cabbage, and eggplant.
 This recipe calls for yuzu, a citrus fruit widely available in Japan, Korea, and China.
 If you cannot find yuzu in your area, you can substitute with lemon zest/juice for this recipe.
 There are quite a lot of Japanese dishes with yuzu flavor and one of our favorite Japanese restaurants use it on a few of the special sushi they serve.
 I hope you enjoy making this version of Asazuke at home!

-- 3 Japanese Turnips (kabu) (roots, stem, and leaves) (or you can use cucumbers, daikon (Japanese radish), napa cabbage, and eggplant)
+- 3 Japanese turnips (kabu) (leaves attached; you can also use cucumbers, daikon, napa cabbage, etc)

 - ½ dried red chili pepper

-- Wash turnips carefully and separate roots and stem/leaves.
-Peel the skin of roots and cut in half or quarters, depending on size, and then slice thinly.
+- Wash turnips carefully and peel the skin.
+Cut in half or quarters, depending on size, and then slice thinly.
 For leaves, cut them into ½ inch (1.3 cm) pieces.

 - Cut kombu into small strips.

 - Cut red chili pepper into half and remove seeds.
 Keep the seeds if you like it spicy.

-- In a Ziploc bag, add turnip roots, stem/leaves, kombu, red chili pepper, yuzu zest, salt (and yuzu juice/extract).
+- In a resealable plastic bag, add turnip slices and leaves, kombu, red chili pepper, yuzu zest, salt (and yuzu juice).
 Mix and rub well with your hands from the outside of the bag.